ocalzi/ocalzi/README.md

-# 👋 Hi, I’m Olivier Calzi — Cloud Architect & DevSecOps Consultant
+# 👋 Hi, I’m Olivier Calzi — SRE & DevSecOps Consultant

 Welcome to my space.
 I’m a hands-on **Cloud & Kubernetes Architect**, with a strong focus on **SRE**, **platform security**, and **infrastructure design at scale**.